tonytw1/squirrel-detector/README.md

     ]
 }
 ```
-Now we can ask for a prediction with an HTTP call rather than importing the TensorFlow model into our script.
+Now we can ask for a prediction with an HTTP call rather than importing the TensorFlow model into our script:

 [detect_rest.py](detect_rest.py)

 ## Retraining

-Our downloaded model doesn't know about squirrels.
+Our existing model doesn't know about squirrels.
 We need to retrain it.

 ### Collecting training data

+We need to teach our object detection model about the objects we are interested in (squirrels) by
+showing it many example images with those objects in them.

-Unlike humans animals won't generally give out personally identifying informational for free.
+Unlike humans, animals won't generally give out personally identifying informational for free.
-They will trade it for nuts though.
+They will trade it for treats though.
+Leaving some treats outside the window and saving the image files captured by Motion provides
+us with some initial training images.

-Collecting several day's images gave a collection of several hundred training images with examples of most of the garden animals.
+Collecting several day's images gave a collection of several hundred images with examples of most of the garden animals.

 ### Annotating images